garisian/EventLocator-App/README.md

 - Find the best POIs according to the user's past search

 ## Benefits
-- This application utilizes adapters to recycle existing views to avoid memory cacheing and increase speed.
+- This application utilizes adapters to recycle existing views to avoid memory caching and increase speed.